 A great advocacy tool to research previous agreed text is now available via mobile technology.
-The
+The to UN missions.
+In addition, it is important to provide supporting points for why the language proposed is preferred.

 Swiss government has produced one for Women's Human Rights documents.